 Banking services contribute to an excellent online trading experience.
 Both brokers are listed on the London Stock exchange and disclose their financials.
 Plus offers many funding options, including bank transfers, credit/debit, Skrill, and PayPal.
 IG offers bank wire, credit/debit, and PayPal.

-Plus500 and IG are top online brokers in 2021.
+Plus500 and IG are top online brokers.
 Both have advantages and disadvantages, depending on your needs and trading skills.
 We recommend Plus500 for professionals, as it offers premium tools and platforms.
 IG is a good choice for traders of all levels of experience because of its well-designed platforms.

 - Plus500 vs eToro